hasanuzzamanbe/social-launcher-extension/README.md

 The latest version includes a new feature of your top sites.
 With a nice design.

-It's available now on google <a href="https://chrome.google.com/webstore/detail/social-launcher/ioijhmpjoplcmckgaiggcoockjijmcim"> Chrome Web Store</a>
+It's available now on google <a target="_blank" href="https://chrome.google.com/webstore/detail/social-launcher/ioijhmpjoplcmckgaiggcoockjijmcim"> Chrome Web Store</a>

 ## Check The Video On Youtube:<br>
 <a href="https://www.youtube.com/watch?v=kGrZRbSTQwY" target="_blank" ><img style="border: 3px solid rgb(158, 179, 177);